tksst/eslint-config/README.md

     // https://eslint.org/docs/latest/user-guide/configuring/language-options#specifying-parser-options

     // example:
-    sourceType: "module"
+    sourceType: "module",
+    ecmaVersion: "latest"
   },
   extends: "@tksst/eslint-config"
 };
 ```

-As above, in addition to putting this eslint-config in `extends`, you should also set `root` and `env`.
+As above, in addition to putting this eslint-config in `extends`, you should also set `root`, `env` and `parserOptions`.

 # Shareable Configurations